azadm18/ESRI-AppStudio-QT/README.md

 4. Double click the new app in AppStudio and you should have a generic map with basic functions display (see figure 5)
 ![MyMap](esriapp5.PNG)

 *Figure 5*

 Now, you have a basic app to build upon.
+Lets move this app to QT creator to do some editing and changing so that we can customize our map to our needs and, later on, add feature layers.